As a writer on our blog, we ask that posts provide practical and actionable advice

 Please be available the day your article publishes and the following days to respond to comments.

 Please plan to promote your post throughout your social networks.
-We ask that you share it more than once on multiple networks over multiple days.
+We ask that you share it a few times on multiple networks over multiple days.
 The time frame and scheduling is up to you.

 Here’s an awesome post on guest blogging like a pro for additional inspiration.